httpwg/http-extensions/draft-ietf-httpbis-priority.md

 pre-emptively send responses of a particular incremental type based on other information such as content size.

-A server that pushes a response has the responsibility to correctly prioritize it against other active concurrent responses.
-Pushing at too high a priority might cause client-requested resources to be blocked.
-Pushing at too low a priority could delay the response, negating intended goals of pushing.

-A pushed request has no explicit client-signalled initial priority but a server can still apply the merging guidance given in {{merging}}.
-In the absence of a server priority signal, applying default parameter values to pushed responses might result in suboptimal prioritization.
-There is no general guidance for deciding a priority in this situation; a server can take into account other factors such as the type or size of resource being pushed, the priority of the request that triggered the push, the count of active concurrent responses, the priority of other active concurrent responses, etc.
+Optimal scheduling of server push is difficult, especially when pushed resources contend with active concurrent requests.
+Servers can consider many factors when scheduling, such as the type or size of resource being pushed, the priority of the request that triggered the push, the count of active concurrent responses, the priority of other active concurrent responses, etc. There is no general guidance on the best way to apply these.
+A server that is too simple could easily push at too high a priority and block client requests, or push at too low a priority and delay the response, negating intended goals of server push.

+Priority signals are a factor for server push scheduling.
+The concept of parameter value defaults applies slightly differently because there is no explicit client-signalled initial priority.
+A server can apply priority signals provided in an origin response; see the merging guidance given in {{merging}}.
+In the absence of origin signals, applying default parameter values could be suboptimal.
+How ever a server decides to schedule a pushed response, it can signal the intended priority to the client by including the Priority field in a PUSH_PROMISE or HEADERS frame.

 # Fairness {#fairness}